J MATERIAL ACCOUNTING POLICIES

 b) Sale of services

 The Company provides freight services to its customers.
-Revenue from providing freight services is recognized in the accounting period in which the services are rendered.
+Revenue from providing freight services is recognised in the accounting period in which the services are rendered.
 The related freight costs incurred are included in freight expenses when the Company is acting as principal in the freight arrangement.

 Freight services may be considered a separate performance obligation if control of the goods transfers to the customer before goods reach to the agreed place of shipment, but the entity has promised to ship the goods (or arrange for the goods to be shipped).
 In contrast, if control of goods does not transfer to the customer before goods reach to the agreed place of shipment, freight service is not a promised service to the customer.
 This is because freight service is a fulfillment activity as the costs are incurred as part of transferring the goods to the customer.
 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.